kdeiri/simscale-chtv2-api/README.md

 The repository already contains a working example that can be used for testing.
 The example is of a cold cooling plate for a battery system.

-This code should serve the purpose of showing:
+This code should serve the purpose of showing: (All the functions can be found in the utilities.py file)
 1. How to setup the API connection.
 2. How to create a project and upload geometries
 3. How to retrieve entity IDs of parts and surfaces, so that they can be used for assignmnet of boundary conditions, advanced concepts, etc.